Lifelong Learning at the University of Tampere

 1. Alumni studies in degree programmes

-An alumni student’s right to study can also be granted to a person who has completed a higher university degree at another University of Tampere faculty if the alumni student’s degree included at least 15–25 credits of studies in the degree programme in question.
+An alumni student’s right to study can also be granted to a person who has completed a higher university degree at another degree programme of Tampere University if the alumni student’s degree included at least 15–25 credits of studies in the degree programme in question.

 There is no separate application period for alumni students, i.e. applications can be submitted at any time.
-The exceptions to this are Nordic languages and English language, literature and translation, which only accept applications twice a year.
+The exceptions to this are Nordic languages and English language, literature and translation, which only accept applications twice a year (application deadlines: April 15 and October 31).
 See the application form and detailed instructions.
 A separate justification letter must be appended to the application.
 If you are applying for two modules at the same time, you must prepare a separate application for each module, including the appendices.

 If you do not meet the criteria for alumni studies, you can apply for free choice studies offered by faculties through the Open University.